Cloud-CV/EvalAI/docs/source/evaluation_scripts.md

 Each challenge has an evaluation script, which evaluates the submission of participants and returns the scores which will populate the leaderboard.
 The logic for evaluating and judging a submission is customizable and varies from challenge to challenge, but the overall structure of evaluation scripts is fixed due to architectural reasons.

-In code-upload challenges, the evaluation is tighly-coupled with the agent and environment containers: The agent container continuously interacts with the environment container, and the environment container provides feedback to the agent until the environment provides a `stop` signal when the goal is reached or when the agent cannot continue further.
+In code-upload challenges, the evaluation is tighly-coupled with the agent and environment containers: The agent container continuously interacts with the environment container, and the environment container provides feedback to the agent until the agent provides a `stop` action for each episode.
+The environment asks agents for actions until all episodes run out or the time limit for evaluation is reached.
 Therefore, it is important to describe the interaction between the containers, how once can set up the individual containers, and how can the evaluation be performed.

 The starter templates for code-upload challenge evaluation can be found [here](https://github.com/Cloud-CV/EvalAI-Starters/tree/master/code_upload_challenge_evaluation).
 Here, we have a code organization to facilitate communication between the agent and environment.